NEW YEAR, NEW SKILL 🛠️ Master 8 Essential Tools in 2025

 • Functions: Safe for use on metal, wood, and most plastics; inhibits rust

-As a dry lubricant, we noted it dried for use immediately after application.
-It also left a layer of protection that didn’t attract or trap dirt and debris during the snow blowing sessions.
-It’s not exceptionally slick but does prevent sticking and clogging.
-Overall, it performs well and doubles as a lubricant for many other items.
+As a dry lubricant, we noted it set immediately after application, creating a layer of protection that didn’t attract or trap dirt and debris.
+While it’s not exceptionally slick, it did prevent a coating of snow from forming and causing sticking and clogging.
+Overall, we appreciate that it performs well on winter tools and also doubles as a lubricant for many other mechanical items.

-Get the B’laster nonstick spray for snow blowers at Amazon, Lowe’s, Ace Hardware, The Home Depot, or Walmart.
+Get the B’laster nonstick spray for snow blowers at Lowe’s, Ace Hardware, The Home Depot, Walmart, or Blain’s Farm & Fleet.

 Best for Metal Chutes